Advances in photocathode development for PICOSEC Micromegas precise-timing detectors: Photocathode characterisation

-The samples were evaluated using the metallic prototype operated in sealed mode during the July test beam campaign.
-A scan of the cathode voltage for different film thicknesses showed that layers without a Ti interlayer provide better time resolution, as illustrated in Fig.~\ref{B4CComparison}.
-The best performance was obtained with the 5\,nm B$_4$C photocathode, reaching a time resolution of $\sigma = 35.7 \pm 1.7$\,ps at \(V_\text{C} = -490~\mathrm{V}\).
-After storage in clean-room air, the photocathode was remeasured during the November campaign under identical detector conditions.
+The best performance was obtained with the 5\,nm B$_4$C photocathode, reaching a~time resolution of $\sigma = 35.7 \pm 1.7$\,ps at \(V_\text{C} = -490~\mathrm{V}\).
+After storage in air, the photocathode was remeasured during the November campaign under identical detector conditions to verify the reproducibility of earlier results and to determine the photoelectron yield.
 The signal amplitude increased and the time resolution improved to $\sigma = 29.0 \pm 1.2$\,ps, possibly due to oxidation of the layer.
 At the highest stable operating voltage of \(V_\text{C} = -520~\mathrm{V}\), the prototype achieved $\sigma = 26.9 \pm 0.9$\,ps with a~99.1\% detection efficiency, as shown in Fig.~\ref{TimeResB4C}.
+The number of photoelectrons extracted from the 5\,nm B$_4$C layer was measured as $N_\text{PE} = 5.43 \pm 0.04$ per MIP.
 Repeated measurements confirmed the reproducibility of these results.
-The number of photoelectrons extracted from the 5\,nm B$_4$C layer was measured as $N_\text{PE} = 5.43 \pm 0.04$ per MIP.
+The effect of oxidation on B$_4$C is currently under investigation, in particular by introducing controlled amounts of oxygen during the B$_4$C sputtering deposition to determine whether this mechanism is responsible for the observed improvement.